MedSLP Ed Certification Program

 We can make it happen.

-With a team of experienced clinicians and researchers, we are beyond excited to offer the MedSLP Ed Certification program.
+With a team of experienced clinicians, educators, researchers, and mentors, we are beyond excited to open applications for the next cohort of the MedSLP Ed Certification program!

-is preparing to run the second round of it's interactive eight-month certification program that provides you with:
+is preparing to run the next round of its interactive eight-month certification program that provides you with:

 A minimum of 16 required intensive on-demand medical SLP courses (8+hours each) from researchers and clinicians across multiple areas of medical speech-language pathology.